 Habitual patterns are created within your body (and your mind) from what you do at work and play, from physical or psychological trauma, even from the way you habitually position your body whilst sleeping.
 Now, a shape created in the body once, twice or even 100 times over the span of a lifetime may not necessarily be harmful.
 It is the hundreds or thousands of repetitive shapes and movements you create in and with your body every day, every week, and every year that becomes injurious and debilitating.

 For example, if you spend time at work sitting at a desk for 8 or more hours a day or drive for a living.
-You’ll find yourself in a forward flexion in the sagittal plane with upper arms (humerus) in internal rotation (rotator cuff muscles subscapularis tight and infraspinatus weak), chest muscles (pectorals) held in a tight contracted (eventually weak) state, upper back muscles (rhomboids and trapezius) stretched and weak, shoulders held in elevated position (upper trapezius and levator scapula tight), abdominals tight and weak, and hip flexors (iliopsoas) super tight encouraging super weak lower back muscles (quadratus lumborum and other extensors).
+You’ll find yourself in a forward flexion in the sagittal plane with upper arms (humerus) in internal rotation (rotator cuff muscles subscapularis tight and infraspinatus weak), chest muscles (pectorals) held in a tight contracted (eventually weak) state, upper back muscles (rhomboids and trapezius) stretched and weak, shoulders held in an elevated position (upper trapezius and levator scapula tight), abdominals tight and weak, and hip flexors (iliopsoas) super tight encouraging super weak lower back muscles (quadratus lumborum and other extensors).

 All of this and more can be seen and felt on the mat in certain poses: weak infraspinatus, quadratus lumborum and abdominal muscles, as well as tight pectorals, upper trapezius and elevator scapula muscles,